-If the offender is sent to prison, for most offenders the law states that they will serve half their sentence in prison and half on licence in the community.
-Some serious and dangerous offenders may serve at least two-thirds of their sentence in prison, and dangerous offenders will serve an extended licence period.
+If the offender is sent to prison the law states that they will serve half their sentence in prison and half on licence in the community.
 During the licence period they are subject to recall to prison if they commit any further offences or breach any conditions that may be set.

 If the offender is sentenced to a community sentence the exact details of the order will vary from case to case but it is likely to include supervision and unpaid work.